AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub Desktop.md

 1. GitHub Desktop can be downloaded from the following link: [Link to GitHub Desktop](	https://desktop.github.com/ )
 3. Click Download for Windows (64bit).
-4. Click **Run and Save file**.
+4. Click **Run** and Save file.
 5. In the pop-up window, click Install.
 6. In your computer's Downloads folder, double-click GitHub Desktop.

  ![](/assets/images/Github.png)